How to use your rebounder for nervous system regulation

 A great way to discharge FLIGHT stress energy is to actually run and give your body the impression that you are leaving the situation.

-When you feel yourself wanting to run when a stressor appears that activates an old trauma response like flight, first get on your rebounder and run on it as fast as you can.
+When you feel yourself wanting to run when a trigger appears that activates an old trauma response like flight, first get on your rebounder and run on it as fast as you can.
 Do this a few times and see how much you feel better after discharging this stress energy.

 Folks... stress is often times in our bodies.
 Not in our minds.
 If we are equipped to know how to take care of discharging our stress energy, it won't get to be mental.